The Hebrew Bible (The Old Testament)

 Nothing wrong with that.
 The ancient Israeli writers should be credited with preserving, elaborating and popularizing these stories, just as ancient Greek poets and playwrights developed Hellenic mythology over several centuries.

-The Bible, secondly only to Shakespeare's work, has shaped our lexicons.
-The Bible—especially the King James Version of the Old Testament (also created during Shakespeare's time)—has introduced myriad phrases that are still used every day: "forbidden fruit", "by the sweat of your brow", "milk and honey", "salt of the earth", "an eye for an eye", "head on a platter", "pride before fall", "bite the dust", "lamb to the slaughter".
-Hundreds more.
+The Bible is rivalled only by Shakespeare's work in the shaping of our lexicons.
+The Bible—especially the King James Version of the Old Testament (also created during Shakespeare's time)—has introduced myriad phrases that are still used every day: "forbidden fruit", "by the sweat of your brow", "milk and honey", "salt of the earth", "an eye for an eye", "head on a platter", "pride before fall", "bite the dust", "lamb to the slaughter", "vanity of vanities".
+Countless more.

 Another literary contribution of The Hebrew Bible or Old Testament is its preservation of some ancient poetry, most of it scattered piecemeal throughout the books and most of it continuing the God-worshipping themes of the prose chapters.

 But one book in the Bible is unique in presenting decidedly secular sentiments in poetic form.
 "The Song of Solomon", also known as "Song of Songs", is best described as erotic poetry.
-It proceeds languorously from "Let him kiss me with the kisses of his mouth: for thy love is better than wine", concludes urgently with "Make haste, my beloved, and be thou like to a roe or to a young hart upon the mountains of spices", and rises to more explicit heights in-between.
+It proceeds languorously from "Let him kiss me with the kisses of his mouth: for thy love is better than wine", concludes urgently with "Make haste, my beloved, and be thou like to a roe or to a young hart upon the mountains of spices", rising to more explicit heights along the way.

-Thusly the poem presents a mystery.
-How did this paean to sensual love ever make it into the Judaic and Christian Bibles?
+The poem presents a mystery.
+How did this paean to sensual love make it into the Judaic and Christian Bibles?

 Some commentators have tried to spin that horny book as representing the love of God for his people, or the people for God.
 But nobody outside of their religious circles is buying that.